Vista Unified School District Logo

 United Way of San Diego County logo

 United Way of San Diego: Since 1920, United Way has helped San Diego children and families grow stronger.
-United Way utilizes a collective impact approach – unifying the resources of dozens of local partners – to improve the lives of children and their families across the region..
-EES is a key partner in the Linda Vista Kindergarten Network and the Vista Partnership for Children collective impact initiatives, both funded by United Way.
-These collective impact initiatives bring together over 30 nonprofits, health providers, schools, government, businesses and other community-based organizations to support key issues, including getting children ready for kindergarten and reading at grade-level, as well as family stability and health.
+United Way utilizes a collective impact approach – unifying the resources of dozens of local partners – to improve the lives of children and their families across the region.
+EES was a key partner in the Linda Vista Kindergarten Network and the Vista Partnership for Children collective impact initiatives, both funded by United Way.
+These collective impact initiatives brought together over 30 nonprofits, health providers, schools, government, businesses and other community-based organizations to support key issues, including getting children ready for kindergarten and reading at grade-level, as well as family stability and health.

 Jewish Family Service San Diego logo